 Consequently, your sedentary lifestyle has not provided your body with the adequate stimulus required to promote muscle growth.
 And this is why you have those skinny arms and legs.

-Therefore, a resistance training programme is absolutely essential for skinny guys looking trying to aim for a desirable physique.
+Therefore, a resistance training program is absolutely essential for skinny guys looking trying to aim for a desirable physique.

 2. Poor Diet

-Secondly, skinny and skinny fat people tend to under-consume on the nutrients required for muscle development.
+Secondly, skinny and skinny fat people tend to under-consume the nutrients required for muscle development.

 And these nutrients include:(7)

 - Healthy fats.